jupyterlab/rtc/README.md

 ### Current work on JupyterLab

-Most of the work currently is living in [a PR to JupyterLab](https://github.com/jupyterlab/jupyterlab/pull/6871) and documented on [an issue](https://github.com/jupyterlab/jupyterlab/issues/5382) there.
+Most of the work currently is living in [a PR to JupyterLab](https://github.com/jupyterlab/jupyterlab/pull/6871) and documented on [an issue](https://github.com/jupyterlab/jupyterlab/issues/5382).

+The overall roadmap is defined in [Real Time Collaboration Plan](https://github.com/jupyterlab/team-compass/issues/30)